repoalpha/RF_modulation_recognition/README.md

 # RF_modulation_recognition

-This repo undates the research in the paper cited here by https://arxiv.org/abs/1602.04105
+This repo unpates the research paper cited here at https://arxiv.org/abs/1602.04105

 The updates are as follows: